stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 - The LDAP/AD directory is deleted.

 The big benefit is that your Stormpath-enabled applications still use the same convenient REST+JSON API – they do not need to know anything about things like LDAP or legacy connection protocols.

+How To Make A Mirror Directory
+""""""""""""""""""""""""""""""

+Presently, Mirror Directories can only be made via the Stormpath Admin Console.
+For more information, please see [this section of the Admin Console Guide].

 Social Directories
 ^^^^^^^^^^^^^^^^^^